 Gastrointestinal problems in dogs and cats.

 The digestive system of humans is quite different from that of predators such as cats and dogs, but for each species, the digestive system is subject to a number of problems and their attendant unpleasant symptoms.

 I shudder to think about what would happen if we ate the raw flesh of the sickest animal around, but dogs and cats can do that with ease.
 I shudder to think of what would happen if we dismantled and swallowed a rawhide bone, or a bunch of loose hair.
-But dogs and cats can without significant digestive problems.
+But dogs and cats can do just that, usually without significant digestive problems.

 Some believe that there's a nutrient lacking in the diet, so the animals are "filling in the empty space."
 As obligate carnivores, there's nothing in grass that would satisfy a dietary insufficiency in cats.
 Besides, today's commercial diets are so well formulated that the chances of something lacking are pretty slim.

 My favorite speculates that the coarse surface of the blade of grass irritates the stomach lining.
 If you run your fingers from the bottom to the top of a blade of turf grass, you’ll feel its coarseness; like fine sandpaper.